 Music lovers or other individuals wishing to try their hand at deejaying will need certain pieces of equipment to get started as a DJ, whether they are just planning to "spin" at their own private parties or they are trying to turn it into a lucrative business venture.
 Talented individuals may be able to turn deejaying into a career or at the very least a lucrative side business.

-Pioneer Ddj-flx6 4-channel Dj Controller For Serato Or Rekordbox Software
+Pioneer Ddj-400 2-deck Digital Dj Controller W/ Rekordbox Software Ddj400

 A History of Deejaying